Security Freeze Information for Michigan Consumers

 How do I place a security freeze?

-Each of the three credit reporting agencies now offer the ability to place, thaw, and remove security freezes on their websites.
+Each of the three credit reporting agencies offer the ability to place, lift, and remove security freezes on their websites.
 Website information for each of the three credit reporting agencies is provided below.

 Security freezes may alternatively be placed through a written request to each of the three credit reporting agencies.
 You must provide identifying information.